lunarphp/livewire-starter-kit/README.md

 # Demo Store

 This repository is provided as a reference to learn how to use GetCandy Laravel E-Commerce package.
-This example is a classic e-commerce store and we are currently making a screencast series to show you how we did it!
+This example is a classic e-commerce store.

+> **Warning**
+> This application is purely an example of how you can implement GetCandy headless e-commerce for Laravel.
+It is not production ready or complete.

 # Requirements